chang55245/onnx-model-staticalize/README.md

 Use the ONNX Runtime to rewrite the model with correct OPs; directly using Qwen3 will cause ONNX-MLIR errors.

 run
-- python -m onnxruntime.tools.symbolic_shape_infer --input /your/path/to/Qwen3-0.6B-ONNX/onnx/model_int8.onnx --output model_static.onnx --auto_merge
+- python -m onnxruntime.tools.symbolic_shape_infer --input /your/path/to/Qwen3-0.6B-ONNX/onnx/model_int8.onnx --output model_static.onnx --auto_merge --save_as_external_data --external_data_size_threshold 1024

 # Step 2
 Profile the model to get runtime shape information.

-Set up the path in model-profile.py and run
+Set up the path in model-profile.py, adjust the variable "num_heads = 8" in model-profile.py according to the entry "num_key_value_heads": 8 in the model's config file from huggingface/onnx_community and run
 - python ./model-profile.py